fairscape/fairscape_web_client/docs/instructions.md

 3. Click "Upload RO-Crate" to begin the upload process.
 4. Track the upload progress with the status bar!

 Congratulations!
 You've successfully created, packaged, and uploaded an RO-Crate to the FAIRSCAPE Repository.
+If you want to publish your RO-Crate to Dataverse visist this [page](https://fairscape.github.io/FairscapeFrontEnd/publish/)